-The Shift (on life after 40) with Sam Baker is hosted by Sam Baker, produced by Emily Sandford.
+The Shift (on life after 40) with Sam Baker is created and hosted by Sam Baker, edited by Emily Sandford.
 I’d love to hear what you think - please let me know on twitter @sambaker or instagram @theothersambaker

 The Shift: How I (lost and) found myself after 40 - and you can too by Sam Baker is out now in hardback and available to buy here.

 The Confessions of Frannie Langton by Sara Collins is out now in paperback and available to buy here.